microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 * micro:bit
 * USB cable
-* String
 * Plate
 * Tape
 * Scissors

 Welcome!
 This activity will teach how to use the micro:bit to chart the strength of the acceleration.
 Let's get started!

-1. Secure String: Measure and cut 10mm of string.
-The string will be fastened to a paper plate.
+1. Prepare Tape: Measure and cut approximately 10mm of tape.
+The tape will be fastened to a micro USB cable.

-2. Fasten String: Fasten string to outside border of the plate.
+2. Fasten Tape: Fasten tape to the micro USB cable and to the plate.

-3. Attach Plate: Tape the plate to the
+3. Attach micro:bit: Attach the micro:bit to the micro:bit USB.

 ### ~avatar avatar